Skip to main content

 caution

-Deleted instances are completely returned after termination and cannot be recovered.
+Deleted instance resources are permanently returned and cannot be recovered.

-2. In the Instance menu, select [More] icon > Delete instance.
+2. In the Instance menu, click the [More options] icon of the instance you want to delete, and select Delete instance.

 Monitoring